 Prams would easily be a geat way to get the little ones around in if you are both up for pushing it around.
 A baby carrier would also be great for the inside of the castle and the steep sections getting to Pena.

 Our bus drivers were brilliant and they waited for us if they saw us rushing with the girls.
 They happily waited for a couple getting a pram onto the bus.
-I also found that later in the day the buses became busier and there was less room on the bus so be prepared to stand with your kids at some stage when getting to the castles of Sintra.
+I also found that later in the day the buses became busier and there was less room on the bus.
+Be prepared to stand with your kids at some stage when getting to the castles of Sintra.
 Make sure you get your Sintra tourist map

 We stayed at Lisbon Historic Centre Apartments.
 We loved the location and easy access to central Lisbon